-Kator Parks Weiser & Harris
+Kator Parks Weiser & Wright

-Kator, Parks, Weiser & Harris, PLLC, has extensive experience representing workers in class actions.
+Kator, Parks, Weiser & Wright, PLLC, has extensive experience representing workers in class actions.
 Our attorneys have handled cases involving tens of thousands of workers, challenging the practices of employers in Federal courts, State courts, and before the EEOC.
 Find out more about our firm’s current and past class actions by clicking here.

 New on KPWH Blog